kyopark2014/redis-golang-kubernetes/README.md

 $ kubectl create -f k8s/redis-master-service.yaml
 ```

-### change the type from ClusterIP to LoadBalancer in order to easily use
+### Change the type from ClusterIP to LoadBalancer in order to easily use

 ```c
 $ kubectl edit service/redis-master